Trump says US considering 'winding down' Iran war as goals 'close to meeting objectives'

 He continues, "(3) Eliminating their Navy and Air Force, including Anti-Aircraft Weaponry.
 (4) Never allowing Iran to get even close to Nuclear Capability, and always being in a position where the USA. can quickly and powerfully react to such a situation, should it take place.
 (5) Protecting, at the highest level, our Middle Eastern Allies, including Israel, Saudi Arabia, Qatar, the United Arab Emirates, Bahrain, Kuwait, and others."

-He also spoke about the Strait of Hormuz, calling it a very important route that must remain safe.
-He said that countries which use this route should take responsibility for protecting it.
+He additionally discussed the Strait of Hormuz, referring to it as a crucial passage that needs to stay secure.
+He mentioned that nations utilizing this route should take accountability for its protection.
 Trump said, "will have to be guarded and policed, as necessary, by other Nations who use it - The United States does not!
 If asked, we will help these Countries in their Hormuz efforts, but it shouldn’t be necessary once Iran’s threat is eradicated.
 Importantly, it will be an easy Military Operation for them.
 Thank you for your attention to this matter!"

 His comments came shortly after he told journalists that he had ruled out a ceasefire with Iran.
 This shows that even though the US is considering slowing its military actions, it is not planning to fully end the conflict right now.